 Dinner.
 Peirce Hall

-Join Kenyon Hillel for a special Family Weekend Shabbat: Bob Dylan and Us – The Words and Music of Bob Dylan.
-Performed by Daniel Mark Epstein & Howard Sacks.
+Join Kenyon Hillel for a special Family Weekend Shabbat.
 All are welcome.
 Rothenberg Hillel House, 103 West Brooklyn Street

-Kenyon College Dramatic Club (KCDC) production of “The Wolves,” by Sarah DeLappe and directed by Ben Viccellio, associate professor of drama and film.
-Tickets are available through the Bolton Theater Box Office, 740-427-5546, beginning at 1 p.m. on Monday, October 15, and at the door if the performance is not sold out.
+Kenyon College Dramatic Club (KCDC) production of “The House of Bernarda Alba” by Federico García Lorca.
+Tickets are available through the Bolton Theater Box Office, 740-427-5546, beginning at 1 p.m. on Monday, October 14, and at the door if the performance is not sold out.
 Bolton Theater

 Miller Observatory open to the public, weather permitting.
 Hosted by Paula Turner P'10, professor of physics.
 To drive there, turn right from Wiggin Street onto Route 229, drive about 0.2 miles, and turn right onto the blacktop road marked by a Kenyon sign.
 Follow road up the hill to the observatory.
 Parking is limited.